 Indianapolis-based Marsh Supermarkets has stores in Indiana and Ohio.

 Amid shrinking sales, Marsh in January 2014 shuttered eight stores in Franklin, Lebanon and Muncie, Indiana whose leases were expiring.
 The supermarket chain cited a shrinking customers base for the closures.
 The action was the first in a three-year plan implemented in 2014 to position the company for growth and profitability.
 On the plus side the chain opened the first new grocery store in downtown Indianapolis in 30 years in May 2014.
 (It was the first new location opened by Marsh since it was acquired by Sun Capital in 2006.
-Indeed, under Sun's ownership Marsh has shrunk from 97 supermarkets to about 80 locations. )
+Indeed, under Sun's ownership Marsh has shrunk from 97 supermarkets to just over 70 locations. )

 The regional supermarket chain is updating many of its stores in Indiana and Ohio in the face of increasing competition from out-of-state grocers, such as Kroger, Giant Eagle, and Whole Foods.
 Pittsburgh-based Giant Eagle may build as many as six stores around Indianapolis, its first locations in Indiana.

 Previous actions to stem losses at Marsh include slashing $70 million in overhead, selling about $80 million in real estate, and spinning off non-grocery businesses, including a caterer, florist, and convenience store chain.
 Nevertheless, it's struggling to regain market share lost to its archrival, Kroger, and non-traditional grocery operators, including Wal-Mart and Target.
 (Marsh's market share is about 16% vs. 27% for Kroger and 33% for Wal-Mart.)